How do I use the tooth whitening kit?

-Our whitening strips are infused with the natural antibacterial and whitening properties of coconut and charcoal and have been formulated to lessen sensitivity.
+Our Coconut & Charcoal Whitening Strips are infused with the natural antibacterial and whitening properties of coconut and charcoal and have been formulated to lessen sensitivity.
 They are convenient and easy to use and great if you are prone to tooth sensitivity.

 How long can I keep the gel in the cupboard?